Report Brief

 Demand Drivers

-In the US market, roles get funded when constraints (tight timelines) turn into business risk.
+In the US market, roles get funded when constraints (legacy systems) turn into business risk.
 Here are the usual drivers:

-• Data trust problems slow decisions; teams hire to fix definitions and credibility around error rate.
+• Data trust problems slow decisions; teams hire to fix definitions and credibility around time-to-decision.

-• Cost scrutiny: teams fund roles that can tie performance regression to error rate and defend tradeoffs in writing.
+• Cost scrutiny: teams fund roles that can tie backfill workflow to time-to-decision and defend tradeoffs in writing.

-• Rework is too high in performance regression.
+• Rework is too high in backfill workflow.
 Leadership wants fewer errors and clearer checks without slowing delivery.

 Supply & Competition

-In practice, the toughest competition is in Airflow Data Engineer roles with high expectations and vague success metrics on security review.
+In practice, the toughest competition is in Airflow Data Engineer roles with high expectations and vague success metrics on data contract rollout.

 If you can defend a scope cut log that explains what you dropped and why under “why” follow-ups, you’ll beat candidates with broader tool lists.